garrandall/popular-music-data/tracks/tell-me-something-good-rufus-chaka-khan.md

 Tell me that you like it yeah!
 Tell me somethin good(Oh!
 Tell me baby Tell me!)
-Tell me that you love me...Yeah yeah, yeahyeahyeah Tell me something good!(ohhhhh tell me tell me tell me...that you like me...yeah)
+Tell me that you love me...Yeah yeah, yeahyeahyeah Tell me something good!(oh tell me tell me tell me...that you like me...yeah)